Seyma44/nextjs-beauty-blog/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## GraphCMS

+To connect to GraphCMS, you'll need to create an account and set up a new project.
+Once you've done that, you can use your project's API endpoint and token to access your data.

 ## Learn More